Criminal Justice (BA)

 Justice also must have a minor in another discipline.

 All criminal justice majors must show competency in oral and written communication.
 This requirement can be satisfied through paper presentations in the required capstone seminar in criminal justice and Writing (W) courses.
-CJ 492 fulfills one W course requirement.
+PSC/CJ 310 fulfills one W requirement, and CJ 492 fulfills the second.

 |Criminal Justice Major||Credit Hours|